Comparison of Four Space Propulsion Methods for Reducing Transfer Times of Crewed Mars Mission: Results and Discussion

 Another aspect seen in Fig.~\ref{fig:Teta_Var_RIT} is that there are combinations of angles which yield missions with higher system mass and ToF (e.g.\ a mission with $\theta_v = 0^\circ$ has a higher mass and ToF than one with $|\theta_v| = 20^\circ$).
 As we aim to minimise both, these missions can be discarded.
 Therefore, for each escape velocity on departure we compute all $\theta_v$ and $\theta_{F_T}$ cases and select the best using a Pareto efficiency criteria (i.e.\ by ordering the cases in ascending order of time and then of mass, the points that show equal or higher times with higher masses are discarded).

-Results show that most missions selected, as mention above, involve braking during the interplanetary phase (less than $2\%$ do not include a brake), being more probable for the brake to start after the middle of the transfer, in accordance to the literature~\cite{Miele2004}.
+Results show that most missions selected involve braking during the interplanetary phase (less than \SI{2}{\percent} do not include a brake), being more probable for the brake to start after the middle of the transfer, in accordance to~\citet{Miele2004}.